 (2) The APVMA has the functions and powers mentioned in the agreement or arrangement.

-[Section 22 amended by No. 8 of 2009 s.
+[Section 22 amended: No. 8 of 2009 s.
 19(4).]

 23. Conferral of other functions and powers for purposes of law in this jurisdiction

 The APVMA has power to do acts in this jurisdiction in the performance or exercise of any function or power —